Hoyasumii/avengers-endgame/README.md

 FRIGGA (2013): Idiot?
 No. A failure?
 Absolutely.

-THOR: That's a little bit har
+THOR: That's a little bit hars